Voice-Preserving Surgery for Early Cancer

 When is Voice-Preserving Surgery Recommended?

-Vocal Cord Cancer
+Vocal Cord Cancer (Stage I/II)

-Early-stage cancer affecting the larynx (voice box)
+Early-stage cancer affecting the larynx (voice box).
+Localized disease responds well to laser and endoscopic removal techniques.

-Throat Cancer
+Early Throat Cancer

 Localized Tumors

-Small tumors confined to a specific area
+Small tumors confined to a specific area, reducing the need for extensive tissue removal.

-Early Detection
+Early Detection (Stage I/II)

-No Major Spread
+No Significant Nodal Spread

 Voice Preservation Priority